-Baseline demand was estimated from manual classified counts made in November 2022 at a range of junctions along the corridor.
+Baseline demand was estimated from manual classified counts made in November 2022 at a range of junctions along the corridor (Figure 3-2).
 Each count covered three mid-week days from 0700 to 1900.
 The counts included pedestrians, cyclists, equestrians and scooters.
+The locations that counts were commissioned (as well as whether or not the surveys commissioned returned useable data) are shown in Figure 3-1.